panzerdp/dmitripavlutin.com/content/posts/057-type-checking/index.md

 `NaN` is a special value of type number that is generated after an invalid operation on numbers.
 If you want to be sure that your variable has a correct number, a more explicit verification `!isNaN(number) && typeof number === 'number'`.

 Finally, remember that `instanceof` checks the constructor of the instance in the whole prototype chain.
-Without knowing that, you could get a false-positive if you verify a child class instance with the parent class.
+Without knowing that, you could get a false-positive if you verify a child's class instance with the parent class.

 *What JavaScript type checking pitfalls do you know?*